 - The farm preserves open space and farmland in an area of Tucson traditionally farmed for many years

-Marvin Kirchler is Executive Director for Felicia’s Farm.
+Marvin Kirchler is the President of the Board of Directors for Felicia’s Farm.
 Marv was a good friend of Felicia’s and has been involved since the start of the farm in 2009.
 Marv helped build the chicken coop!
-Marv has worked with the Farm staff for many years and is involved in many ways.
-Marv and his wife have owned and still operate HEM and HER Bridal in Tucson
+Marv has worked with the Farm staff for many years and is involved in many ways, most recently serving as Executive Director and moving to Felicia’s